carpentries/instructor-training/_episodes/05-memory.md

 - "How can we design instruction to work with, rather than against, memory constraints?"
 objectives:
 - "Remember the quantitative limit of human memory."
-- "Identify the number of concepts required in a lesson by drawing a concept map."
+- "Apply a concept map to identify concepts and relationships required in a lesson."
 - "Use a concept map to plan a formative assessment strategy."
-- "Describe the three components of cognitive load theory and which should be emphasized or diminished."
+- "Name the three components of cognitive load theory and which should be emphasized or diminished."
 - "Identify when cognitive load is likely to limit learning."
 keypoints:
 - "Most adults can store only a few items in short-term memory for a few seconds before they lose them again."